 Caught up in the first dot-com boom, bust, and all manner of opportunity, Mr. Hargrove built his technology and digital media career around the world.
 At first: Edmonton, Vancouver, and Seattle.
-Then he lived in Toronto, Montreal, and New York.
+Then Toronto, Montreal, and New York.
 Eight months in Cannes, France.
 Remote gigs in a half-dozen U.S. cities in each major area of America.
-A mind-boggling number of squads, and hypotheses-driven initiatives.
+So many squads, and hypotheses-driven initiatives.
 Big brands including a number of NHL teams, Intel, IBM, Cisco, Nokia, U2, Tag Heuer, Accenture, Chaotic Moon, and the RCMP.
 A number of national companies and startups.

-Having founded two boutique digital agencies in the 2000s, Mr. Hargrove wore a number of business, creative, and technical hats; working closely with many CEOs, founders, marketing directors, and production teams in the conception, development, and release of a variety of products.
-Roles included Full-stack Engineer, Designer, Creative Director, Brand Strategist, Project Manager, Product Owner, Business Owner, Marketer, Salesperson, SEO Strategist, Copywriter, CEO, and Photographer.
-Corporate, government, education, police agencies, non-profits, collectives, startups, individuals, passion projects, and fashion weeks.
-During this time he became very active in social media as a Digital Strategist and Content Creator; among the very first in his home market to advocate social media as a channel for brands.
+Having founded two boutique digital agencies in the 2000s, Mr. Hargrove wore a number of business, technical, and creative hats; working closely with many CEOs, founders, marketing directors, and production teams in the conception, development, and release of a variety of products.
+Though these service businesses were not profitable, and the work was undertaken at great personal expense to Mr. Hargrove as an individual, by most measures they were valuable formative experiences.
+His roles on projects during this time were primarily Full-stack Engineer, Designer, Creative Director, Brand Strategist, and CEO.
+Supportive roles he undertook included Sales, Project Manager, Sales, SEO Strategist, Copywriter, and Photographer.
+Client types included corporate, government, education, police agencies, non-profits, collectives, startups, individuals, passion projects, and fashion weeks.
+During this time Mr. Hargrove became very active in social media as a Digital Strategist and Content Creator; among the very first in his home market to advocate social media as a channel for brands.

-To kickstart this phase Mr. Hargrove moved to New York.
-That’s when he joined the Centre for Social Innovation, a shared-workspace for social entrepreneurs.
-"People who are changing the world".
+To kickstart this phase Mr. Hargrove joined the Centre for Social Innovation, a shared-space for social entrepreneurs with hubs in Toronto and New York.
+"People who are changing the world."
 During this time he worked with a small team to produce a variety of technologies for media distribution and social media management, with a fashion-media focus.
 During this period he also served as a Senior Full-stack Architect and Engineer, building apps in Node, Angular and React with a number of startups, digital agencies and an international financial services company.
-A highlight role with Tag Heuer saw him participate in the first edition of a luxury digital watch product, released worldwide.
+A highlight role with a Swiss watch manufacturer saw him participate in the first edition of a luxury digital watch product, released worldwide.

 Above: "Unttld" collection at Montréal Fashion Week.
 Photography by Jason Hargrove